hashgraph/hedera-improvement-proposal/HIP/hip-0000-pending-token-transfers.md

 ## Open Issues

-- [ ] How should rents be managed?
-We want to avoid potential recipients observing a pending transfer and it disappearing, however, it's not clear how to charge enough rent up front or ensure enough balance is maintained to pay rent until expiry is designed.
-Should the default expiry period be charged up front at the least to ensure an accounts presense i.e 90 days?
+- [ ] How should rents truly be managed?
+We want to avoid potential recipients observing a pending transfer and it disappearing, however, that means enforcing the sender account remains valid until we design rent?
-- [ ] Have all token name query scenarios of a pending token transfer been covered for consistency.
-- [ ] Are there any outstanding token airgrab or swap scenarios that are not satisfied by this?
 - [ ] Timed offers - should pending offers ("airdrop attempts) be valid for a period of time?
 Might this alleviate the possibility of maxed outboxes but also incentivize users to act on pending transfers.
 It would reduce the memory state also.
-In this case should a pending transfer expire the outbox entry would be removed and no longer should up in recipient balanes as Pending.
+In this case should a pending transfer expire the outbox entry would be removed and no longer show up in recipient balances as Pending.
 Token name would need to adopt "EXPIRES DD//MM/YYYY" as a suffix.
 - [ ] Should `TokenDissociate` be reused instead of adding a new `TokenPendingTransferReject` transaction type